Our 2013 Accomplishments

-- Our Field Seminars provided a broad range of opportunities for our members from Yuba Pass, local Raptor hotspots, Klamath Basin, Mono Basin, and our first out-of-country adventure, Costa Rica.
+- Our Field Seminars provided a broad range of opportunities for our members including Sierra Valley, Tule Lake, the Eastern Sierra and our second chapter trip to Costa Rica.

 Leading Through Education ...to foster public awareness...

-- We are never so popular as we are when communities are planning Earth Day events.
-Volunteers and staff educated hundreds of participants at 13 different Earth day events.
+- Volunteers and staff educated hundreds of participants at 13 different Earth day events.